aamizsameen/AWS/README.md

 ## Additional Information
 Feel free to explore each project by clicking on the links above.
 Each folder contains specific details and code related to the respective AWS service.

+---

+## Features
+- [] Standardize the Helm templates and values.yaml

 ### Author
 Created by [Aamiz Sameen](https://github.com/aamizsameen)